eclab/grains/README.md

 A two-track clock multiplier with a variety of multiplication options.

-Status: Coming Up.
-Not Yet Finished.
+Status: Working.
+Could use some improvement.